 For the dad who loves to cook, not just eat: Crate Chef subscription box

 (From $45, Crate Chef)

 If he’s the dad who’d be sooner putting together a fabulous dinner on Father’s Day, then this Crate Chef subscription is a phenomenal gift.
 Each month, he’ll receive a box curated by a top chef or notable cookbook author, with recipes, ingredients, and fun new tools that he’ll need.
 It’s not a meal kit delivery service (though those could be a cool Father’s Day gift as well); it’s more like a delivery service allowing him to explore new techniques and flavors in the kitchen.
-Above, the June/July grill box curated by the experts at America’s Test Kitchen.
+Above, the Tony Gemignani box is shipping now!

 For the dad who loves trying new gadgets: Breo Box tech subscription box

 I’m really impressed with the quality of items in each Breo Box subscription.
 While it’s tech-themed, it’s not all about computers.
 Each box includes one big item, like a Phone Soap Pro, a Click & Grow smart garden, or a drone.
 Then he gets 4 to 7 smaller items that are really useful — a luggage scale, a cocktail shaker, a body scrubber.
 I love that they curate items across categories like cooking, personal grooming, travel, and home care, which not only keeps things interesting, but it ups the chances that he’ll be getting gifts he doesn’t already own.

 For the little league coach dad: Coach Crates baseball subscription box